-Bali is, in general, a safe destination, and few visitors encounter any real problems.
-However female travelers must take care and avoid carrying handbags or riding motorbikes, especially in the Canggu - Seminyak area, in 2016 there have been many reports of female expats, tourists and local girls being pulled from motorbikes (scooters).
+In general, Bali is a safe destination, and quite a few tourists encounter any real problems.
+However female travelers must remain cautious enough and avoid carrying handbags or riding scooters, especially in the Canggu - Seminyak area.

-Religion rules the roost in Bali.
-Don’t get your knickers in a knot when a street is blocked off for a ceremony or your driver pulls over mid-trip to make a blessing – this is all part of the magic of the island.
+In Bali, religion rules the roost.
+Ensure to not get your knickers in a knot when a street is closed off for a ceremony or your driver gets over mid-trip to make a blessing – this is all part of the island’s magic.

-You can bargain for many items and services in Bali, but do so respectfully and with a smile on your face.
-You’ll know when the vendor has reached their limit, and at that point don’t push it.
-When in doubt, walk away – if the seller doesn’t come after you, you can be sure they aren’t prepared to drop their price any lower.
+When in Bali, you can bargain for services and items, however do so respectfully and with a smiling face.
+You’ll get to know when the vendor has reached his limit, and at this point don’t push it further.
+Whenever in doubt, just walk away.
+If the seller doesn’t care to come after you, you can get the hint that they aren’t ready to drop their price any lower.

-Tips Are Not Expected, But You Still Should
+Tips Are Not Really Expected, But Still You Should

-The Balinese people are lowly paid, and yet extremely generous and hospitable.
-If you receive good service, a small tip goes a long way.
-If you're with a group throw in a couple of bucks each, and learn to say thank you: 'terima kasih'.
-The locals appreciate you learning a few Indonesian words.
+The people of Bali are lowly paid, and yet are extremely hospitable and generous.
+If you happen to receive good service, a small tip is all you can do as a gesture.
+Learn to say thank you: 'terima kasih'.
+The locals really appreciate you learning a few Indonesian words.